PaulDuvall/CodePipeline/README.md

 [AWS CodePipeline](https://aws.amazon.com/codepipeline/) is a managed service that orchestrates workflow for continuous integration, continuous delivery, and continuous deployment.
 With CodePipeline, you define a series of stages composed of actions that perform tasks in a release process from a code commit all the way to production.
 It helps teams deliver changes to users whenever there’s a business need to do so.

-If you use AWS CodePipeline for continuous delivery/deployment, one of the first pages you should visit is its FAQ at https://aws.amazon.com/codepipeline/faqs/.
+If you use AWS CodePipeline for continuous delivery/deployment, one of the first pages you should visit its FAQ at https://aws.amazon.com/codepipeline/faqs/.

 After you’ve gone through and used CodePipeline for your applications, you’ll probably want to learn more.
-If so, this blog post is a resource for you.
+If so, this README is a resource for you.
 In it, I go over the FAQ and, when appropriate, I provide more detailed examples along with more advanced topics with code and other examples.
 It’s intended as a more comprehensive view of the service.

 ## How do I specify parallel actions in CodePipeline?